Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

  **Jiepan Li**, He Huang, Yu Xia

-IEEE Workshop on Hyperspectral Image and Signal Processing (WHISPERS), 2024
+IEEE Workshop on Hyperspectral Image and Signal Processing (WHISPERS), 2024 (Oral)

 - **Introduction**:  The 2024 IEEE Whisper contest, MMSeg-YREB, aims to integrate multi-modal data, specifically Sentinel-1 and Sentinel-2, to conduct a detailed analysis of land cover types and their changes within the Yangtze River Economic Belt.